developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

 ### Pinned Shortcuts
 **Supported on Oreo devices only**.
-Controls whether shortcuts to local or remote apps can be added programmatically.
+Controls whether shortcuts to local apps or websites can be added programmatically.
 Disabled by default.

 <img alt="" style="height:350px" src="EHS_pinned_shortcuts.png"/>